eltoroit/LDS_Interview/interview.md

 1. Import the NavigationMixin library (`import { NavigationMixin } from 'lightning/navigation';`)
 2. Extend the navigation mixing (`...extends NavigationMixin(LightningElement)`)

-So your JavaScript needs to look like this:
+So your JavaScript controller looks like this:

 ```
 import { LightningElement, api } from 'lwc';